Dr Oliver Thomson Brown

 Or more precisely, when do we see advantage from quantum accelerated computing over classical HPC, where are the application areas that would most benefit from quantum computing, and how do we integrate quantum computers with classical HPC, both physically and from programming model and scheduling perspectives.

-EPCC is a member of the Quantum Computing Applications Cluster (https://qca-cluster.org/), which brings together quantum hardware and software experts from EPCC, the School of Informatics at the University of Edinburgh, University of Strathclyde, and University of Glasgow.
+EPCC is a member of the Quantum Computing Applications Cluster (https://qca-cluster.org/), which brings together quantum hardware and software experts from EPCC, and the School of Informatics at the University of Edinburgh, University of Strathclyde, and University of Glasgow.
 The cluster aims to support and educate end-users, especially from industry, who want to know how they can take advantage of quantum computing to accelerate their work both now and in the future.

 About Me